Port of Piraeus: Ownership

-The Port of Piraeus is majority owned by China COSCO Shipping (the successor of China Ocean Shipping (Group) Company (COSCO)), the 3rd largest container ship company in the world.
-In 2003 the port had its IPO, after which the Port was majority owned by the Greek state (74.5%), while the rest was held by investors.
+The port is owned by the Greek state and operated by Piraeus Port Authority (PPA) which is majority owned by China COSCO Shipping (the successor of China Ocean Shipping (Group) Company (COSCO)), the 3rd largest container ship company in the world.
+In 2003 the port had its IPO, after which the port was majority owned by the Greek state (74.5%), while the rest was held by investors.